Sonata-Princeton/SONATA-DEV/sonata/tutorials/introduction.md

 Sonata is a streaming telemetry system that makes use of programmable data plane and scalable stream processor for scalability.
-It allows operators to directly express queries in a high-level declarative language without worrying about how and where the query gets executed.
+It allows operators to directly express queries in a high-level declarative language without worrying about how and where the queries gets executed.
 Under the hood, it partitions each query into a portion that runs on the switch and another that runs on the streaming analytics platform.
 For each query, the data plane first processes the packet before emitting the intermediate result to the stream processor.
 Sonata's runtime then uses the result of each query to refine the subsequent packet processing.

 ## Declarative Query Interface
 It allows network operators to apply intuitive dataflow operators over